Written by Tara Lonergan, an expat living in Zadar, Croatia, who visits Osijek a few times a year.

 Weather In Osijek

-Due to it being inland, it can get brutally hot in the summer (I know from experience) and would suggest visiting in spring and fall.
+Due to it being inland, it can get brutally hot in the summer (I know from experience), and I would suggest visiting in spring and fall.

 Transportation Within Osijek

 There are designated bike lanes throughout the whole city, making it very easy to get around.
 The Pjesacki Most pedestrian bridge allows for bikes as well.
 With over 30 km of paths, some being international routes, Osijek is turning into a city of bicycles.

 Osijek also is home to 4 car charging stations should you opt to travel to and within the city using your electric vehicle.

 How To Get To Osijek